-The samples that consist in combinations of substance groups and commodity groups shall be different from the samples taken referred to in the national risk-based control plans for production in the Member States.
+Samples taken are of combination of substance groups and commodity groups in addition to what is not provided for in the Member States' risk based national plan for production in the Member States.

-B. Group B substances - Pharmacologically active substances authorised for use in food-producing animals
+B. Group B substances - Pharmacologically active substances authorised for use in food-producing